RafaelTeran/bachelor-thesis-haskell/README.md

 The database mentioned is an external relational SQLite database, stored as a standalone file.
 Each record consists of an article's language, title, and introduction text, all extracted from randomly chosen Wikipedia articles.

-The complete version of my thesis, written in Spanish and included in this repository, provides an in-depth introduction to the mathematical theory underlying these methods, along with a detailed explanation of the development process for the scripts.
+The complete version of my Final Year Project, written in Spanish and included in this repository, provides an in-depth introduction to the mathematical theory underlying these methods, along with a detailed explanation of the development process for the scripts.

-This thesis represents a strong foundation for further studies in Data Analysis, where I aim to deepen my knowledge and establish myself as a renowned professional in the field.
+This project represents a strong foundation for further studies in Data Analysis, where I aim to deepen my knowledge and establish myself as a renowned professional in the field.

 ---